Pre-Arrival Student Guide

 Settling in

-Leaving home at your age and travelling to study and live in a boarding school with young people from all over the world is exciting and transformative, but it can also be challenging.
 Don’t worry if it takes you some time to adjust.
 Adapting to a new environment, schedule, people and even homework takes time and patience.
 It also takes a support network of adults here on campus, in addition to your parents back home, to work together to see you through until you are fully on your feet.

 Staying healthy